canonical/mir/doc/abi_compatibility_tools.md

 A few make targets exist to help us track ABI compatibility across different Mir versions and ensure we increase the ABI version properly.
-These targets invoke the abi-compliance-checker tool for the actual ABI check
+These targets invoke the abi-compliance-checker tool for the actual ABI check.

 The targets are:

-* **make abi-check** (or abi-check-<library>, for a specific library e.g., abi-check-mirclient)
+* **make abi-check**

   Compiles all the public libraries in the current tree and checks their ABI against the latest released archive version